umano/AndroidSlidingUpPanel/README.md

 }
 ```

-Then, simply include `com.sothree.slidinguppanel.SlidingUpPanelLayout` as the Root element in your activity Layout.
-Layout must have `gravity` set to either `top` or `bottom`.
-Make sure that it has two children.
+* Then, simply include `com.sothree.slidinguppanel.SlidingUpPanelLayout` as the root element in your activity layout.
+* The layout must have `gravity` set to either `top` or `bottom`.
+* Make sure that it has two children.
 The first child is your main layout.
-The second child is your layout for the sliding up panel.
-The main layout should have the width and the height set to `match_parent`.
-The sliding layout should have the width set to `match_parent` and the height set to either `match_parent` or the max desireable height.
+* The second child is your layout for the sliding up panel.
+* The main layout should have the width and the height set to `match_parent`.
+* The sliding layout should have the width set to `match_parent` and the height set to either `match_parent` or the max desireable height.

 For more information, please refer to the sample code.

 ```xml
 <com.sothree.slidinguppanel.SlidingUpPanelLayout
     xmlns:sothree="http://schemas.android.com/apk/res-auto"